NewtonKoh/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others

+### Planned Enhancements

+1. **Making Phone Number and Email Address Unique**

+    The current FriendFolio system uses a contact's name as a unique identifier.
+We are planning to enhance this by switching to using contact's phone number and email as unique identifiers.
+This change will prevent multiple individuals from sharing the same email or phone number within the system, while allowing the existence of multiple individuals with the same name.

+2. **Improved responsiveness of GUI**

+    We are aware that excessively long text, like long names, addresses, and remarks etc. might not display fully in a smaller window.
+While you are able to make the window larger to display more text, we plan to work on improving the responsiveness of our user interface to handle longer inputs.

+3. **Improve messages to user**

+    We are aware that some of our error and success messages could be more informative for our users.
+We plan to enhance these messages to provide more specific information, ensuring a better user experience.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**